jackcooperdev/CauldronEngine/README.md

 For information on how a launcher works, this blog post by Ryan Cao explains it brilliantly.
 [Inside a Minecraft Launcher](https://ryanccn.dev/posts/inside-a-minecraft-launcher/)

-[Wiki.vg](https://wiki.vg/) provides lots of information on how various parts of Minecraft works.
+Wiki.vg was a great resource that provided lots of information on how various parts of Minecraft works.
+It has been merged into Minecraft Wiki and can be viewed [here](https://minecraft.wiki/w/Microsoft_authentication#Navigation)